JosephBurris/Musser_Research/Panda3D_Notes.md

     * You first need to create a blank (or not blank) sequence object
     * Then, you need to attach some sort of animation to that sequence object through the ".seq.add()"
     * More information on animations here: https://docs.panda3d.org/1.10/python/programming/models-and-actors/actor-animations
+    * (You can also append sequences to other sequences)
+    * Finally, you need to start the sequence with "sequence.start()"

+** Important Note on Modeler Class**

+* I think that it is important to note that, while I tried to make the creation of objects and running of the modeled drone as similar to my Drone.py class, I could not give varrying feedback for non-existent hardware.
+* So, because of this, any I ignored any errors that the drone might throw due to incorrect connection/message receiving
+  * I think that it is better to assume that the drone is set up and receives commands without fail, rather than doing something like throwing really random errors.